 Trip/Slip & Falls

-When people are at a restaurant for a nice evening dinner or getting groceries at the supermarket, the last situation they expect to find themselves in is seriously injured due to a slip and fall or trip and fall accident.
+Margate, Lauderhill, Plantation, Coral Springs and Pembroke Pines are just a small sampling of Broward County cities where we have handled slip and fall or trip and fall injury cases in South Florida.
+When people are at a restaurant for a nice evening dinner, or they are shopping at the supermarket, the last thing would think of is being seriously injured due to a slip and fall or trip and fall accident.
 However, slip and trip and fall accidents are not limited to those locations.
-We have represented victims of falls in virtually every city in Broward County, including Pembroke Pines, Coral Springs, Margate, and Tamarac.
-These accidents can happen anywhere from walking on a side walk to being at work.
-Slip and fall or trip and fall accidents can happen because a property owner has failed to maintain his or her premises to the standard required by law.
+These slip and fall accidents can happen anywhere from walking from the restroom in a restaurant to slipping on water in a Publix or Wal-mart.
+Slip and fall or trip and fall accidents can happen because a property owner has failed to maintain their premises in a reasonably safe condition.
 These failures can lead to serious and permanent injuries including broken bones, joint injuries, neck and back injuries, and other injuries throughout the body.

 The terms slip and fall and trip and fall are sometimes used to describe the same type of accident.
 A slip and fall is a totally different mechanism than a trip and fall.
 A slip and fall occurs when one’s foot (or feet) slips on a surface.
 A trip and fall usually occurs because there is something in the pathway that a person’s foot catches on.
 Of course, there are other types of falls, such as somebody stepping into a pothole or something open in the ground that should be closed.
 One of the cases we have handled is a perfect example of this second scenario, where a 50-year-old marine mechanic was seriously injured after falling through an open hatch on a boat he was working on.
 The hatch was only covered with a tarp, making the defendant boat owner negligent for not properly covering the hatch or warning about the danger.
 In that case, the defendant offered $90,000 before verdict, but the jury awarded a verdict of over $1.9 million.